Discover what drives your acne and get clear skin

 Following are a list of conditions which create the right environment for acne to erupt.

-Hormonally driven acne causes “blind” or cyst like eruptions on jawline, neck, shoulders, back and glutes.
-These areas of skin have higher numbers of androgen receptors.
+Hormonally driven acne causes “blind” or cyst like eruptions on jawline, neck, shoulders, back

 Any time hormones are changing can see this kind of acne rear its head -think puberty, pre-menstrually and perimenopause, PCOS and anyone taking supplemental testosterone.
 You can also get acne when coming off hormonal contraception especially if you were prescribed this for your skin.
 The oral contraceptive pill is usually not curative of acne.
 Once you stop it often comes back if the underlying issue wasn’t addressed.